 I like to use jojoba oil as a full-body moisturizing oil (it absorbs quickly since it is a wax ester that mimics our sebaceous oil glands).
 As for make-up, I do not wear any.
-I sometimes wear a little eye liner (vegan, all-natural earth ingredients) if I decide to go out, but normally I just curl my lashes.
-Surprisingly, beet makes a wonderful blush and lip dye.
+I sometimes wear a little eyeliner (vegan, all-natural earth ingredients) if I decide to go out, but normally I just curl my lashes.
+Surprisingly, beetroot makes a wonderful blush and lip dye.

 Used in conditioners, moisturizers, deodorants, etc. It contains dangerous dioxin levels which have been found as a by-product of the ethoxylation process in manufacturing.
 Dioxins have a direct link to cancer.